antsaa/MCW-Azure-Synapse-Analytics-and-AI/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The Azure Portal left menu is expanded with the Resource groups item highlighted.](media/azureportal_leftmenu_resourcegroups.png "Azure Portal Resource Groups menu item")

-3. From the list of resource groups, select `WorkspaceResourceGroup`.
+3. From the list of resource groups, select `RGSynapseLab{suffix}`.

 4. From the list of resources, select the **Synapse Workspace** resource, `asaworkspace{suffix}`.